 I am pleased the hon.
 Gentleman has raised this issue, because he is absolutely right that we need to drive up performance nationally on diagnosis for autistic people.
 It is only with diagnosis that people can get the support and help they need.
 We are collecting data for the first time.
 It will be published later this year for the first time.
 It will mean that each area can be held to account and given the help and support it needs to drive up those figures.

-Will the Minister further outline the steps that have been taken to push for a UK-wide, ring-fenced uplift to funding for respite care for those who suffer from autism, bearing in mind that there is a two-year waiting list in some healthcare trusts for families to access overnight respite care?
+Will the Minister further outline the steps that have been taken to push for a UK-wide, ring-fenced uplift to respite care funding for those who suffer from autism, bearing in mind that there is a two-year waiting list in some healthcare trusts for families to access overnight respite care?

 That is a really good point.
 We all know that access to respite care can be incredibly valuable, both for autistic people and their carers and their loved ones.
 That is why we are supporting CCGs that want to invest in respite care, and we are looking more carefully at how we can direct funding to these important services.